Documentation Index

 # Search for specific implementation examples

-kagi search "python 3.12 generic types examples" --pretty
+kagi search "python 3.12 generic types examples" --format pretty

 Common First Commands Reference